falconer24/falconer24/README.md

 I live in Pune, India.
 I currently work for Hexagon, India.

-I have been building computational and embedded software for the last ten years, both as an employee in various firms as well as an independent consultant.
+I have been building system software, computational and embedded software for the last ten years, both as an employee in various firms as well as an independent consultant.
 I have also taught computer science and engineering courses and faculty development programs in various institutes.

 You can reach me at *nishchay.office@gmail.com*.